What is a design process?

 A design process is simply the steps you take and the order in which you take them to get through a project to create the final solution.

 Design processes are double-layered; first how you structure your design project then how you decide when and what work you should be doing within that structure.
 There are a number of ways to organise your work some are more flexible than others allowing you to pick and choose what and when you carry out certain activities, others come with their own methodology built-in.
+If you decide to implement the following processes and methods, you'll be entering the world of Design Operations - the process of establishing optimised workflow processes and operationalisation of design within your organization.

 What are some of these design methods?